Greece Travel Guide

 • Day 11: Naxos, Mykonos and Home

-Back on Ano Koufonissi, bad luck struck again: a terrible lunch at Nikita’s Cafe Bar.
-4€ for a ham and cheese sandwich that turned out to be a dry burger bun, some processed cheese and formed ham.
-It was dreadful and I left without leaving a tip.
+Back on Ano Koufonissi, my streak of good luck hit a bump.
+Lunch at Nikita’s Café Bar was a disaster: a €4 “ham and cheese sandwich” turned out to be a dry burger bun with a single slice of processed cheese and ham.
+I couldn’t even finish it, let alone leave a tip.

 Leave a comment